amrinder-cs/amrinder-cs.github.io/README.md

 1. This is how we setup the nginx configuration file to do the above: [markdown parser config](/Parser.conf)

 # 13th June 2024
 # Manual Installation of frappe framework on debian 12.5

-9:30 - installed docker and installed docker image of frappe

-11:30 - started to re install frappe manually

-12:00 - Frappe requires different dependencies, which were conflicting with the ones in OS.
-Therefore reinstalled the OS.

-2:00 - installed debian 12 fresh

-03:06 - Installed Node Version Manager to manage different versions of nodejs.
-Source: [Here](https://github.com/nvm-sh/nvm?tab=readme-ov-file)

-03:34 - Installed MariaDB version 15.1

-03:48 - install python 3.11

-03:59 - started installing redis from source since version 6 was not available in the package manager.

-04:10 - installed jemalloc - a dependency of redis and hiredis

-04:23 - installed redis 7

-04:31 - installed frappe

-# Manual Installation of frappe framework on debian 12.5

 9:30 - installed ddocker and installed docker image of frappe